SUNY Downstate Health Sciences University

-The Department of Cell Biology is a multidisciplinary basic science department in the College of Medicine (COM).
-Our diverse research portfolio emphasizes the mechanisms of gene expression in health and disease, particularly with respect to lipid metabolism, the cardiovascular system, microbiology, immunology, and organ system development.
-Joint research projects with clinical departments, such as Ophthalmology (as partners in the SUNY-Eye Institute) and Medicine, focus on cardiovascular disease, diabetes, glaucoma/blindness, epilepsy, autoimmunity, and cancer.
-Faculty have appointments in the School of Graduate Studies so as to mentor and train doctoral candidates in the Programs in Molecular and Cellular Biology, Neural and Behavioral Science, and Biomedical Engineering.
-Faculty are also medical educators responsible for delivering pre-clinical (Foundation) years training in the COM, most notably Gross Anatomy, Histology, and Neuroanatomy.
-In addition, we teach in the College of Health Related Professions, and the College of Nursing.
+The Department of Cell Biology is a multidisciplinary basic science department in the College of Medicine with a diverse research portfolio that emphasizes the mechanisms of gene expression in health and disease, particularly with respect to lipid metabolism, the cardiovascular system, microbiology, immunology, organ system development.
+Other areas of research include the anatomy of human evolution and medical education.
+Faculty are responsible for delivering pre-clinical (Foundation) years training in the COM, most notably Gross Anatomy, Histology, and Neuroanatomy labs, via lectures, and facilitating small group discussions.

 Originally established as a traditional Department of Anatomy as part of the Long Island College of Medicine, the department was transferred to the new Downstate Medical Center in central Brooklyn in the mid-50s under the aegis of the State University of New York.
 The first chairman, James B. Hamilton, assembled a group of young anatomists, biochemists, electron microscopists and neuroanatomists to staff its curriculum in classical gross, microscopic, developmental and neural anatomy.
 The diverse background and training of the faculty favored the formation of a thriving and well-funded research and graduate training program with an overall emphasis on ageing and human genetics.
 The next chairman, Donald A. Fishman, recruited from the University of Chicago in the mid-70s, developed an EM facility and transformed the department into a Department of Anatomy and Cell Biology in keeping with the changes in teaching and research.